-CO, KS, NM and OK: On Sand bluestem, Side-oats grama and Switchgrass, apply 2 to 3 pounds per acre during the dormant period shortly before weed seedlings emerge.
-Do not apply after crop begins growth in the Spring, as crop injury may result.
-In fields where ash residues have accumulated from burning straw, use 3 pounds per acre; spread unburned chaff or straw with a harrow or chopper before application.
-Eastern OR, Eastern WA: On Perennial bluegrass and Fescue apply 1 to 3 pounds per acre as broadcast in enough diluent to get even distribution.
-Apply in Spring before rapid growth of the crop begins and when the Windgrass is still small (1- to 4- leaf).
-DO NOT use on Coarse (sand) textured soils.
+CO, KS, NM and OK: On Sand bluestem, Side-oats grama and Switchgrass, apply 1.6 to 2.4 quarts per acre during the dormant period shortly before weed seedlings emerge.
+Do not apply after crop begins growth in the Spring as crop injury may result.
+In fields where ash residues have accumulated from burning straw, use 2.4 quarts per acre; spread unburned chaff or straw with a harrow or chopper before application.

+Eastern OR, Eastern WA: On perennial Bluegrass and Fescue, apply 0.8 to 2.4 quarts per acre as broadcast in enough diluent to get even distribution.
+Apply in Spring before rapid growth of the crop begins and when the Windgrass is still small (1 to 4 leaf).
+DO NOT use on coarse (sand) textured soils.

-Western OR, Western WA: On Alta fescue, Astoria bentgrass, Highland bentgrass, Kentucky bluegrass (Merion bluegrass) and Orchardgrass, apply 2 to 3 pounds per acre between October 1 and November 15.
-In fields where ash residues have accumulated from burning straw, use 3 pounds per acre; spread unburned chaff or straw with a harrow or chopper before application.
+Western OR, Western WA: On Alta fescue, Astoria bentgrass, Highland bentgrass, Kentucky bluegrass (Merion bluegrass) and Orchardgrass, apply 1.6 to 2.4 quarts per acre between October 1 and November 15.
+In fields where ash residues have accumulated from burning straw, use 2.4 quarts per acre; spread unburned chaff or straw with a harrow or chopper before application.
 For best results, apply as soon as possible after Fall rains start.
-Established weeds (beyond 2- to 4-leaf stage) should be removed prior to treatment.
-Well established vigorous stands of Spring-planted Alta fescue, Kentucky bluegrass and Orchardgrass may be treated the following Fall provided the crop is planted before April 1 and treatment is not applied before October 15; use 2 pounds per acre.
+Established weeds (beyond 2-to 4-leaf stage) should be removed prior to treatment.

+Well-established vigorous stands of Spring-planted Alta fescue, Kentucky bluegrass and Orchardgrass may be treated the following Fall provided the crop is planted before April 1 and treatment is not applied before October 15; use 1.6 quarts per acre.

-WA: Apply in the Fall to Perennial ryegrass to control weeds and seedling grasses such as annual bluegrass and volunteer ryegrass at the rate of 1 to 2 pounds per acre and to Tall fescue at the rate of 2 to 3 pounds per acre in minimum of 25 gallons of water per acre by ground and minimum of 5 gallons of water by air, for thorough coverage of weed foliage.
-For best results, make applications at the onset of the Fall rains and before weeds have become established (typically October 1 through November 15).
-Established weeds beyond the 2-to 4-leaf stage should be removed prior to treatment.
+WA: Apply in the Fall to perennial Ryegrass to control weeds and seedling grasses such as annual bluegrass and volunteer ryegrass at the rate of 0.8 to 1.6 quarts per acre and to Tall fescue at the rate of

+1.6 to 2.4 quarts per acre.
+Use a sufficient volume of water in minimum of 25 gallons per acre by ground and minimum of 5 gallons of water per acre by air, for thorough coverage of weed foliage.
+For best results, make applications at the onset of the Fall rains and before weeds have become established (typically October 1st through November 15th).
+Established weeds beyond the 2- to 4-leaf stage should be removed prior to treatment.

 Apply only to well established, vigorous stands.
-Do not apply to Perennial ryegrass stands less than 1 year old.
+Do not apply to perennial Ryegrass stands less than 1 year old.
 Use mechanical agitation and avoid overlap of spray patterns.
 Weed control efficacy may be reduced in fields where ash residues have accumulated from burning straw.

-Annual Ryegrass for the Creation of Rows: Apply 1 to 2 pounds per acre as a directed or shielded spray so the intended crop row area is not treated.
+Annual Ryegrass for the Creation of Rows: Apply 0.8 to 1.6 quarts per acre as a directed or shielded spray so the intended crop row area is not treated.
 These applications should be made where excessive populations of annual Ryegrass are anticipated to volunteer from previous crops.
-Applications can be made as a directed/shielded spray during seeding or after emergence of Annual ryegrass.
+Applications can be made as a directed/shielded spray during seeding or after emergence of annual Ryegrass.
 These applications generally will occur between October 1 and January 15.
-This product is most effective when applied before Annual ryegrass volunteer plants have more than 2 leaves.
+This product is most effective when applied before annual Ryegrass volunteer plants have more than 2 leaves.
 If larger plants are to be treated, addition of a labeled post-emergence herbicide will provide more effective control.

 Adjust nozzle heights and spacing to allow the establishment of the desired row width (generally about 3 inches) and spacing (generally 9 to 12 inches).
-Use of low pressure nozzles, shielded nozzles, or drop nozzles to reduce spray movement into the intended crop row area is recommended.
+Use of low pressure nozzles, shielded nozzles or drop nozzles to reduce spray movement into the intended crop row area is recommended.